Text-friendly mental health helpline 1737 is responding to a growing needby Nicky Pellegrino

-One year on, providers of text-based support service 1737 say they’re responding to a growing need.
+One year on, providers of text-based support service 1737 are looking at ways to connect via Facebook, Instagram and WeChat.

-A year ago, the country’s first text-friendly helpline, 1737, was introduced by the National Telehealth Service.
+A year ago, text-friendly helpline 1737 was introduced by the National Telehealth Service.

 “The aim was to put into the pockets of every New Zealander access to 24-hour, seven-day professional counselling in a way that would resonate with them,” says chief executive Andrew Slater.

 Although you can call the number to chat, more than half the contacts in the first 12 months have been via text and, not surprisingly, those aged between 13 and 24 have been especially keen on that way of reaching out.